Youth Aid Panel

 Frequently Asked Questions

-A: No. The Youth Aid Panel Program takes the place of the criminal charges being filed and the need to appear in Juvenile Court before a Judge.
-The child and parents/guardians will have to appear before the assigned Youth Aid Panel, which is a group, typically of 5-6, trained adults from the community where the infraction occurred.
-And they will make assignments—called resolutions—that the child will need to complete in a set period of time.
+No. The Youth Aid Panel Program takes the place of criminal charges being filed and the need to appear in Juvenile Court before a judge.
+The child and parents/guardians will have to appear before the assigned Youth Aid Panel, which is a group comprised of typically of 5-6 trained adults from the community where the infraction occurred.
+And they will make assignments—called resolutions—that the child will need to complete.

 We are currently seeking volunteers to serve as Youth Aid Panelists as we are expanding the number of panels that meet In areas throughout Montgomery County.
 We are looking for adults of all ages, genders, races and ethnicities who live in areas of Montgomery County.